neicnordic/sensitive-data-archive/sda/cmd/download/download.md

 `checksums[]` are over the decrypted (plaintext) file content.
 This is the value to verify against after decrypting the downloaded `.c4gh` file.
 It replaces v1's `decryptedFileChecksum` / `decryptedFileChecksumType` fields, shaped as an array so a file can carry multiple algorithms.
+The schema allows MD5/SHA-256/SHA-384/SHA-512, but the ingest pipeline currently writes SHA-256 only.

 See [Checksums](#checksums) for the differences between this endpoint and the DRS object endpoint.